ish703/CodeClauseInternship_Credit-Card-Fraud-Detection/README.md

 # 💳 Credit Card Fraud Detection

-This project was developed as part of the **CodeClause Internship**.
 It aims to detect fraudulent credit card transactions using machine learning techniques on an imbalanced dataset.

 ---